 We ask that you please do not bring your child to school before 7:00 a.m., as there is no supervision.
-Use only the carpool zone in the back of the building for student drop off (doors in this area will only be open between 7:00 and 7:25 a.m.)
+Use only the carpool zone in the back for student drop off (doors in this area will only be open between 7:00 and 7:25 a.m.)
 Please have your child remain in the car until the school is open should you arrive prior to 7:00.

 Please remind students to be ready to exit the vehicle on the curb side only.
 Students should never exit from the left side of the car.
-Masks should be in place and bookbags and lunchboxes should be readily available for promptly exiting the vehicle safely.